View Workflow Executions in Medusa Admin

 View Workflow Executions#

 To view workflow executions, go to Settings → Workflows.
-There, you'll find the list of custom and Medusa workflows that have been executed and are stored in the database.
+There, you'll find a list of custom and Medusa workflows that have been executed and are stored in the database.
 You can search through the list to find the one you're looking for.

 Workflow executions list